 The doctor said I was doing as well as could be expected, and started me on 3 times a day nasal washes.
 He said you have to keep your sinuses clear until they start working on their own again.
 Around this point I started to notice a ton of drainage from my sinuses.
 If I held my head anyway but straight, gunk would literally fall out of my nose.
 Yeah, I know.
 TMI.

-He said my fatigue, dizziness and pain was still normal and I should start feeling much better at the 2 week mark after surgery.
+He said my fatigue, dizziness, and pain were still normal and I should start feeling much better at the 2-week mark after surgery.

 2 Weeks post op

 The doctor was right again.
 I noticed a big difference at 2 weeks out.
 I finally felt well enough to drive myself and started back to speech therapy for my voice problems.
 The swelling in my nose started to go down but it still felt like I constantly had a cold.
 My nose was still painful to the touch though and the drainage was significant and hard to handle.